-To help stop the spread of MPV virus, the Centers for Disease Control and Prevention (CDC) announced plans to distribute a limited amount of a vaccine called JYNNEOS in the US, including to Washington state.
-Because there is a very limited supply of this vaccine, Washington has received a very small amount of vaccine so far.
+To help stop the spread of MPV virus, the Centers for Disease Control and Prevention (CDC) is distributing a vaccine called JYNNEOS in the US.
+For up to date MPV vaccine data, visit the MPV data page.

-Washington State Department of Health is adopting a first-dose prioritization strategy, to ensure vaccine delivery to as many people in high-risk populations as possible.
+Washington State Department of Health (DOH) is working to ensure vaccine delivery to as many people in high-risk populations as possible.
 To make sure that vaccines get to people at risk of infection, we’re working with Tribal partners, local health jurisdictions and community partners to reach vulnerable communities and ensure equitable access.
-This means that vaccine initially has been prioritized for people who have been exposed or who are at high risk for being exposed to MPV.

-If you believe you have had recent close contact with someone who was diagnosed with MPV and needs a vaccine, please reach out to your health care provider.
+If you believe you have had recent close contact with someone who was diagnosed with MPV and need to be vaccinated, please reach out to your health care provider.
 If you don't have a provider, find one here.